jhpyle/docassemble/_docs/playground.md

   known as `docassemble.bankruptcy`.
 * **Version**: The version number you indicate here will be the version number of your [Python package].
 * **License**: This is the name of the software license that will be associated with your [Python package].
-The default license is "The MIT License (MIT)," which is the license under which **docassemble** is distributed.
+The default license is "MIT" which is the license under which **docassemble** is distributed.
   This is probably what you want to use.
 However, if you want to take greater control over your intellectual property, you can indicate a different license.
 If you choose the MIT License, the content of the license will be included in the package, but if you choose another, you will need to edit the `LICENSE` file manually.
+The License must be written in the form of a valid [SPDX expression].
+If you want to use a custom license, it must begin with `LicenseRef-`.
 * **Description**: This is a short description of your package (no more than 255 characters).
 * **URL**: This is a URL indicating where information about your